fsek/docs/source/examples/web/fruits.rst

 .. image:: Fruits/fruits.png
   :width: 600px

-So, generally we want to create a fruit object described by the two parameters name, a string, and isMoldy, a boolean.
+So, generally we want to create a fruit object described by the two parameters name, a string, and is_moldy, a boolean.
 The fruit is connected to a user of whom it’s owned by.
 A user can own many fruits, but a fruit cannot be shared between users.
 These kinds of relations are important to keep track of.